PennController/penncontroller.github.io/docs/advanced-tutorial/3_creating-trial-template.md

 ---
 ## {{ page.title }}

 The **AdvancedTutorial** experiment has four items and thus four trials.
-We could copy-and-paste the `"experimental-trial"` **Trial** code multiple times and change variable names as necessary, but this method is not recommended for several reasons:
+We could copy-and-paste the `"experimental-trial"` trial code multiple times and change variable names as necessary, but this method is not recommended for several reasons:

 + Prone to copy-and-paste errors, like forgetting to change a source file name.
 + Difficult to make changes to general trial structure, because each copy-and-pasted trial must be updated individually.